MaitreyeeCoolkarni/BitwiseOperators-EXP4-/README.md

-# BitwiseOperators-EXP4-

-AIM-To learn bitwise functions(1 & 0)

-APPARATUS:VS code/Programiz

-ALGORITHM

-  Program 1(Bitwise)

- 1) Declare and initialize two integer variables, a and b.

- 2) Perform bitwise operations on a and b:

- 3) Compute bitwise AND, OR, XOR, NOT (for both a and b).

- 4) Compute left shift and right shift for both a and b.

- 5) Output the results of all bitwise operations.

-PROGRAM 2(RESET)

-   1) Use standard namespace for simplified name access.

-   2) Start main program.

-   3) Declare and initialize an integer variable n with value 12.

-   4) Declare variables for bit position inputs and operation outputs.

-  5) Prompt and store user input for bit position to set.

-  6) Set the specified bit in n using bitwise OR and left shift, then output the result.

-  7) Prompt and store user input for bit position to reset.

-   8) Reset the specified bit in n using bitwise AND and NOT with left shift, then output the result.

-THEORY:

-1. Bitwise AND (&)
-Operation: Compares each bit of a and b.
-If both bits are 1, the result is 1; otherwise, it is 0.

-2. Bitwise OR (|)
-Operation: Compares each bit of a and b.
-If either bit is 1, the result is 1.

-3. Bitwise NOT (~)
-Operation: Flips all the bits of the operand.
-Converts all 0s to 1s and vice versa.

-5. Bitwise XOR (^)
-Operation: Compares each bit of a and b.
-If the bits are different, the result is 1; otherwise, it is 0.

-6. Left Shift (<<)
-Operation: Shifts all bits of a to the left by n positions, inserting 0s from the right.
-This is equivalent to multiplying the number by 2ⁿ.

-8. Right Shift (>>)
-Operation: Shifts all bits of a to the right by n positions, discarding bits on the right.
-This is equivalent to integer division by 2ⁿ

-Conclusion:
-This program effectively demonstrates how various bitwise operations work in C++.
-Bitwise operators are powerful tools for low-level data manipulation, offering optimized performance in situations where direct binary manipulation is required.
+# Bitwise Operators in C++

+Aim: To study and implement C++ Bitwise Operators
+Tools Used: VS Code or Programiz Online Compiler

+---

+## Theory

+Bitwise operators work directly on the binary digits (bits) of integer values, allowing programmers to manipulate data at its most fundamental level.
+These operators enable precise control over individual bits, making them useful in hardware control, cryptography, and performance optimization.

+- Bitwise AND (&): Compares each bit of a and b.
+Result is 1 only if both bits are 1.
+- Bitwise OR (|): Compares each bit of a and b.
+Result is 1 if at least one bit is 1.
+- Bitwise NOT (~): Flips all bits of the operand.
+- Bitwise XOR (^): Compares each bit of a and b.
+Result is 1 if the bits are different.
+- Left Shift (<<): Shifts bits of a to the left by n positions (multiplies by 2ⁿ).
+- Right Shift (>>): Shifts bits of a to the right by n positions (divides by 2ⁿ).

+---

+## Algorithm

+### Program 1 – Bitwise Operations

+1. Declare and initialize two integer variables, a and b.
+2. Perform bitwise AND, OR, XOR, NOT on both a and b.
+3. Compute left shift and right shift for both a and b.
+4. Output all results.

+### Program 2 – Bit Set/Reset

+1. Use the standard namespace.
+2. Declare an integer variable n with value 12.
+3. Ask user for a bit position to set.
+4. Set the bit using OR and left shift.
+Output the result.
+5. Ask user for a bit position to reset.
+6. Reset the bit using AND with NOT and left shift.
+Output the result.

+---

+## Conclusion

+This program effectively demonstrates the use of bitwise operators in C++.
+Bitwise operations are essential in systems-level programming, offering optimized performance for binary-level data manipulation.